Little Dunkeld Church

 At just 18 he won a fiddle contest against much more mature musicians.
 The win brought him to the attention of the Duke of Atholl, who became his patron and secured regular employment for him at fashionable dances and balls.

-He was married twice and at least 4 of his sons followed him as musicians and composers.
+He was married twice and at least four of his sons followed him as musicians and composers.

 Gow is credited with composing or adapting 87 dance tunes.
 These songs are still popular today and form the basis for many Scottish folk songs.
 An annual fiddle festival is held in Birnam and Dukeld in his honour.
 Gow's original gravestone is held in Dunkeld Cathedral's chapter house, where it was moved to protect it from weathering.
 It was replaced by a modern memorial in 1987, sponsored by the Niel Gow Memorial Trust.